 I then became a good friend with a neighbour, her name was Jan and she was an art teacher at the prestigious Goldsmiths University.
 Jan gave me good critic and we had friendly chats about art.

-I then found out about CoolTan Arts.
+I then found out about Cooltan Arts.
 They are an arts charity in South London.
-At CoolTan I have studied under some great art tutors learning a great deal.
-I have created a lot of art work there and have been in many exhibitions though them.
+At Cooltan Arts I have studied under some great art tutors learning a great deal.
+In particular at Cooltan Arts I studied under the artist Rossen Daskalov.
+He kindly taught me many Old Master painting, printing and sculpture techniques.
+I have created a lot of art work at Cooltan Arts and have been in many exhibitions though them.

 I then met the great artist Leo Stevenson at his studio open day.
 He kindly answered many questions about how he works & I learned a great deal about the tricks of the trade.

 For the last year I've have been part of the CoolTan Arts poetry group.

 Recently, I have been writing a book called, 'Stories of art material history' & it will hopefully be published in November 2014 as an e-book.
 All the money raised from this book is going to the charity Cooltan Arts.